christalsofia/christalsofia.github.io/README.md

 ## Local Setup

-1. Clone the repository from GitHub
+1. Clone the repository from GitHub:

     ```
     git clone https://github.com/christalsofia/christalsofia.github.io.git
     ```

-2. Using the terminal, navigate to the folder
+2. Using the terminal, navigate to the folder:

    ```
    cd christalsofia.github.io